 “What Waco Doula is offering to women in childbirth is invaluable.
-These women are kind and truly care.
+These women are kind and great at what they do!
 They make my job easier and I’m always glad to work with them.”

 – W. Richard Haskett, Jr., M.D.

 “As a midwife, I have been privileged to work side by side with the Waco Doula team for many births.
 They pocess a calm gentle spirit guiding families to achieve the birth they desire.
 This Waco Doula team is a huge asset to Central Texas.”

 – Kari Herman, MS, CN